 #3.
 Boot from the Cloned SSD

-A key step to make cloned SSD bootable on Windows PC is that you need to change the boot order in BIOS.
+A key step to making cloned SSD bootable on Windows PC is that you need to change the boot order in BIOS.
 With the following simple steps, your computer will boot Windows from SSD at once:

 Step 1.
 Restart PC, press F2/F8/F11 or Del key to enter the BIOS environment.

 Step 2.
-Go to the boot section, set the cloned SSD as the boot drive in BIOS.
+Go to the boot section, and set the cloned SSD as the boot drive in BIOS.